Are the kids’ books taking over the floor?

 Don’t have a room to fit a bookcase to store children’s books in their bedroom?

-These Ikea spice racks turned book storage racks are a clever and budget friendly option.
-The perfect size for displaying quite a large amount of books in a small space.
+These Ikea spice racks turned book display storage racks are a clever and budget friendly option.
+The perfect size for displaying more amount of books in a small space.

 They can also be customised with paint to suit the look of the room.
 Place them low to the ground so the books are in easy reach for your kids.